plone/volto/docs/source/user-manual/blocks.md

 ```

 Now with your empty block available, you can select its type in one of two ways.
-1. clicking on the `+` button provide on the left-side of empty block.
+1. Click the `+` button on the left-hand side of the empty block.
 2. Type `/` inside empty block to open the blocks menu.
     ![Screen Shot 2022-12-03 at 2 52 11 PM](https://user-images.githubusercontent.com/102112/205465439-842aac3a-5fbc-4bb3-a4db-6ff687068467.png)
 (user-manual-description-block-label)=